Mona Wilson: Early years

 Wilson was born in Hillmorton Road, Rugby, the eldest of the four children of the Rev James Wilson (later headmaster of Clifton College) and his first wife, Annie Elizabeth née Moore.
 (Note: Annie Wilson died in 1879, aged 42, and James Wilson remarried in 1883.
 There were four children of the second marriage, including the politician Arnold Wilson and the singer Steuart Wilson.)
 She was educated at Clifton High School, Bristol and St Leonard's School, St Andrews, before going up to Newnham College, Cambridge in 1892.
-Her father resigned from Clifton and was appointed vicar of Rochdale and archdeacon of Manchester, and on leaving Cambridge in 1896, Wilson, joining her family in the industrial north, first met labour and social conditions at close quarters.
+Her father resigned from Clifton and was appointed vicar of Rochdale and archdeacon of Manchester, and on leaving Cambridge in 1896, Wilson joined her family in the industrial north and met labour and social conditions at close quarters.

 Social work

 Wilson became interested in social and industrial problems, and joined the Women's Trade Union League.
 The league's president was Lady Dilke, through whom Wilson came to know other women active in the movement for social reform.
 They included Mary Macarthur, Lucy Streatfeild, May Tennant and Gertrude Tuckwell.
-In 1899 Wilson became secretary of the League, and in the same year, commissioned by the Industrial Law Committee, she compiled a handbook of the legal regulations governing the working conditions of women employed in factories, workshops, shops, and laundries.
+In 1899 Wilson became Secretary of the League, and in the same year, commissioned by the Industrial Law Committee, she compiled a handbook of the legal regulations governing the working conditions of women employed in factories, workshops, shops, and laundries.
 It was intended to inform officials and social workers of the legal rights of women workers, and the need to report breaches to the factory inspectorate.